Cybersix: Live-action series

 The series debuted in Argentina on 15 March 1995.
 It was produced by Luis Gandulfo, Sebastián Parrotta, Fernando Rascovsky and Andre Ronco, and written by Ricardo Rodríguez, Carlos Meglia and Carlos Trillo.
 The series aired on Telefé, but was cancelled after only a few episodes due to low ratings.
 Cybersix was played by former model and actress Carolina Peleritti, José was played by Rodrigo de la Serna, and Doguyy was played by Mario Moscoso.

 Animated series

-The series debuted in Canada and Argentina on 6 September 1999, and was subsequently dubbed in French, Polish, Japanese, Malaysian and Thai.
-It was produced by Canadian company NoA and animated by Japanese studio Tokyo Movie Shinsha.
-The series' music was composed by Robbi Finkel, and character designs were overseen by Teiichi Takiguchi.
-The show was aimed at children by toning down the comics' darker themes.
-Two seasons were originally planned, but it was cancelled after the first season due to conflicts between production studios.
-The title sequence and closing credits featured music composed by Finkel and lyrics written by Robert Olivier, which were sung by jazz vocalist Coral Egan.
-On 28 April 2001, Cybersix won "Special Mention for the Best Science Fiction Program" at the Pulcinella Awards in Italy for that year's competition.
-The series was licensed to DVD by Discotek Media on 26 August 2014.
-The box set features commentary by Cathy Weseluck and Brady Hartel on episodes 1 and 13.